 Lifters tend to be stronger in bench press than they would be on bench dips.

 Bench dips are a functional movement that can carry into daily activities such as getting up from a chair, making them versatile and should be included in a workout program.
-By adding bench dips and as a consequence, increasing training volume, individuals with bad chest genetics can work to overcome their deficiencies and grow their chest muscles.
+Incorporating bench dips and thereby increasing training volume can help individuals with bad chest genetics overcome their limitations and enhance chest muscle growth.

 Chest vs Triceps: Which Muscle Does Bench Press Target More?